Routing Configuration¶

 In the current implementations, packets arriving at the egress physical node are

 always directed to the egress.
-Thus, ChannelRoutingInfo
+Thus, ChannelRoutingInfo for the egress channels are

 not used.
 Additionally, this limitation prevents the implementation of deflection